ferparra/My-Readwise/pages/How Did Facebook, Zapier... (highlights).md

 	  FB didn't always have 2B+ users.

-	  One of FB's keys for early growth was determining their north star metric.
+	  One of FB's keys for early growth was determining their [[north star metric]].

 	  They learned that the clearest indicator of retention was if a user connected with 7 friends within 10 days.